bapesupreme/portal-de-metaification/docs/packages.md

 ### `com.facebook.appverifier`
-Android's package verifier component (Meta's build of it) — checks installed APKs against a trust/signature policy before allowing installation or certain operations.
-Disabled alongside setting `package_verifier_enable 0` because it can block or flag the sideloaded `.debug`-style APKs and the Kiosk Satellite install used later in the process.
+Android's package verifier component (Meta's build of it) — checks installed APKs against a trust/signature policy before allowing installation or certain operations, and can block, warn on, or flag installs that fail its checks, including unsigned or unexpectedly-signed sideloaded APKs.

+Disabled alongside setting `package_verifier_enable 0` (a separate `Settings.Global` key that turns off verification system-wide, independent of this package's own enabled state — both need to be off, which is why the README does both together).
+Sideloaded APKs (the `.debug`-signed fork builds, Kiosk Satellite) don't carry the same signing trust as stock Meta-signed apps, so the verifier is a likely point of friction for those installs; disabling both removes that check as a variable.

 ## Accounts removed (Step 3)